198808xc/OrganSegC2F/README.md

 http://lingxixie.com/Projects/OrganSegC2F.html

-All the materials released in this library can ONLY be used for RESEARCH purposes.
+All the materials released in this library can **ONLY** be used for **RESEARCH** purposes.

-  The authors preserve the copyright and all legal rights of these codes.
+The authors and their institution (JHU/JHMI) preserve the copyright and all legal rights of these codes.

 ## 1. Introduction